where-to-eat

 The best serve excellent espetos and fried fish at reasonable prices.
 The worst charge beach club prices for average food.
 Choose carefully.

-The fishing town 30 minutes west retains more authentic character than Marbella.
+Estepona is a fishing town 30 minutes west that retains more authentic character than Marbella.
 The old town has excellent tapas bars, and the fishing fleet supplies exceptional seafood.
+Lower prices too.

-The mountain town an hour north offers completely different cuisine: hearty mountain food, game, and excellent Iberian pork.
+Ronda is the mountain town an hour north, offering completely different cuisine.
+Hearty mountain food, game, and excellent Iberian pork.
+Three Michelin-starred restaurants and proper bodega wines make it well worth the drive.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com